opendocsg/slw-judgments-backfill/2003_SGCA_29/report.md

 20     A person who gives a statement while he is unwell may be said to have made it under oppression.
 Oppression may not strictly speaking come under the rubric “inducement, threat or promise” in s 24A of the Evidence Act and s 122(5) of the Criminal Procedure Code as it may not involve external factors as inducements, threats and promises do.
 Those two provisions state that confessions and statements are inadmissible if they are obtained through inducement, threat or promise.

 21     Nevertheless it is recognised that oppression can render a statement involuntary and inadmissible.
-In _Chai Chien Wei Kelvin v PP_ [1999] 1 SLR 25 para 48 this court noted that
+In _Chai Chien Wei Kelvin v PP_ <span class="citation">[1999] 1 SLR 25</span> para 48 this court noted that

  Oppression is a circumstance which may render a confession involuntary and thus inadmissible ...
 In R v Priestley (1967) 51 Cr App R 1, Sachs LJ, as he then was, said: